mattvenn/piffin/reaction_timer/lesson-3.md

 Students will learn:

 * How to use the Pi to control a [GPIO](../glossary.html#gpio),
-* looping,
+* Looping,
-* how to pause a Python program using the time library.
+* How to pause a Python program using the time library.

 # Resources